Rocket Launch

 A future release will allow the fixed surface location to be placed on a rotating planet.
 This will also include the rotational velocity in the launch initial conditions.

 The launch site will be at the correct radius from the planet center but this may not correspond to a point on the sphere used to display the planet.
-The sphere renderer ensures that the vertices of the triangulated sphere are the radius of the sphere but if the launch site loacation is over one of the faces it will “hover above” the surface.
+The sphere renderer ensures that the vertices of the triangulated sphere are the radius of the sphere but if the launch site location is over one of the faces it will “hover above” the surface.
 The game design may choose to solve this in various ways (e.g. rotate the model so a vertex is at the launch site).
 In the demo scenes the solution chosen it to position a “shim”.
 A cube is positioned so that it’s top face is at the launch site and the normal is aligned radially.
-See the LaunchShim component in the EarthAscentTwoStagex10.
+See the LaunchShim component in the ShipLocalDisplay sub-tree.

 GSMultiStageBooster

-GSController The controller for the evolution of the booster.
+GSController: The controller for the evolution of the booster.

 Guidance